mprinc/vuex/docs/guide/plugins.md

 ### Committing Mutations Inside Plugins

-Plugins are not allowed to directly mutate state - similar to your components, they can only trigger changes by committing mutations.
+<span class='important'>Plugins are not allowed to directly mutate state</span> - similar to your components, they can only trigger changes by committing mutations.

-By committing mutations, a plugin can be used to sync a data source to the store.
+By committing mutations, a plugin can be used to <span class='comment' data-comment='In a way it is a side-effect; the real data exists in the store, and plugin passthrough any change on the data outside, and passthrough any outside change to the store'>sync a data source to the store</span>.
 For example, to sync a websocket data source to the store (this is just a contrived example, in reality the `createWebSocketPlugin` function can take some additional options for more complex tasks):

 ``` js
 export default function createWebSocketPlugin (socket) {